tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/2.1_local_build_and_unit_test/README.md

 # Build sample-actor and Run Unit Test
 ## Build sample-actor

 The output of the build process is a Webassembly binary called `sample-actor.wasm`.
-This binary executable code will be loaded into the TEA-runtime which we'll talk about more in future steps.
+This binary executable code will be loaded into the [[t-rust/docs/_gitbook-dev-docs/z_glossary/mini-runtime|TEA-runtime]] which we'll talk about more in future steps.
 Now let's focus on how to build it.

 Assuming you have cloned the code and installed all dependencies as instructed in previous step.
 If not, please do so now.
 Make sure the following items have been installed correctly: